-The Compulsory Attendance Law requires that all children aged 7-17 must attend school and that it is the responsibility of the parent to see that they attend.
+The Illinois Compulsory Attendance Law requires that all children aged 6-17 must attend school and that it is the responsibility of the parent to see that they attend.

-School Districts: To report a truancy referral, please complete the Truant Student Referral Form.
-Please be sure to complete the entire form.
+School Districts: To report a truancy referral, please complete the Truancy Student Referral Form in its entirety.
 Do not leave any areas blank and do not write “see attached” in the full day/partial day truant sections.

-Referrals should be made only after all local resources have been exhausted with each truant.
-Suggested local interventions include SST meetings, parent meetings, IEP development, home visits, home calls, social worker involvement, liaison officer contacts and DCFS calls if other home issues are evident.
-Once these have been attempted, please go to the Truancy Referral form at the top of the page and complete the form.
+Referrals should be made only after all local resources have been exhausted.
+Suggested local interventions (many that can be handled virtually due to Covid-19) include SST meetings, parent meetings, IEP development, home visits, home calls, social worker involvement, liaison officer contacts and DCFS calls if other home issues are evident.
+Once these have been attempted, please complete the Truancy Student Referral Form.

-If the student does not return, or begins to fall back into the truant pattern after an initial return to school, please email Paula Miller with the new absence numbers.
+If the student does not return, or begins to fall back into the truant pattern after an initial return to school, email Paula Miller with the new absence numbers.
 A second letter will then be sent.
 Follow the same process for the third letter and the parent conference.
-If, after three letters and a school/parent/student truancy officer conference, the child is still truant, this will be referred back to the district and a truancy ticket issued.
-Juvenile court is no longer taking truancy referrals.
-Do not complete a new referral form when informing Ms. Miller of a continued truancy after the first letter is sent.
-The first form is enough for the files.
+If, after three letters and a school/parent/student truancy officer conference the child is still truant, this will be referred back to the district and a truancy ticket issued.
+Juvenile court no longer takes truancy referrals.
+Do not complete a new referral form for a continued truancy after the first letter is sent; the first form is enough for the files.

 For questions or more information, contact Paula Miller at firstname.lastname@example.org.
-It is easier to reach Paula via email, but you can also leave her a voice message at 847-824-8300, extension 224.
+It is easier to reach Paula via email, but you can also leave her a voice message at 847-803-6704.